Heathenry in Canada: Québec

 Among those practicing Heathenry in the province of Quebec, there is a greater tendency for practitioners to involve elements of Seax Wicca (sometimes called Saxon witchcraft or Norse Wicca), in their customs.
 Giants worship is also higher in this region, due to Montreal's most active kindred describing its practice as Northern Tradition Paganism (rather than Heathenry), and borrowing elements of Ár nDraíocht Féin's ritual format.

 The majority of Quebecers are from French ancestry and especially from Norman ancestry.
-The Normans were the people who gave their name to Normandy, a region in Northern France.
+The Normans were the people who gave their name to Normandy, a region in northern France.
 They were descended from Norse Viking conquerors of the territory and the native population of Frankish and Gallo-Roman stock.
-Their identity emerged initially in the first half of the 10th century, and gradually evolved over succeeding centuries.
+Their identity emerged in the first half of the 10th century and gradually evolved over succeeding centuries.
 A few heathens in Quebec acknowledge their Norman ancestry in their religion.

 One kindred west of downtown Montreal has been active since 1997 and has provided mead-making and mead-judging seminars, both locally and at non-local festivals, as well as hosted Edda study groups, Asatru workshops, seminars on the Norse pantheon, and seidhr sessions, and has often been active in local or regional pagan community events, with an eye to mutual benefit from interaction with pagans of various paths.
 Activities have included periodically performing an Asatru blot as one of the community public rituals, presenting mead information at fairs, co-organizing and/or participating in pagan conferences, and assisting in pagan pastoral outreach projects for Canadian Forces personnel as well as prison inmates.
 The Norman-descended Frowe of this hearth is gydhja, vitka, seidhkona, spakona, an elder in the local community since 1990, a co-founder of Althing Canada, and has also been loosely associated with Skergard, currently serving as proofreader for its publication.

 There was also a kindred based in Pointe-aux-Trembles (an Eastern suburb of Montreal) founded by bikers and related to the Odinic Rite.
 According to the Canadian Ásatrú Portal, this kindred is inactive today.
 There are also a new group since September 2011 closer to the definition of modern " Heathenry " because they are structured as a tribal community, with a chieftain and many by-laws.
 They avoid as much as possible any kind of relationship with Seax Wicca or druidry.

-Heathen Groups in Canada
+Heathen groups in Canada

 Within Canada most heathens participate within kindreds, however this is affected by proximity to other Heathens and whether a provincial organization exists.
 A 2013 online survey found 805 Heathens living in Canada however, as this was an online voluntary survey numbers may be higher and, many people who do not identify as Heathen participate in Heathen ceremonies.